Most of the database migration tools available today are offline in nature. They are complex and require manual intervention.

 - Perform user acceptance testing of the migration before using it in production.

-- Once the migration is complete, ensure that application traffic gets successfully redirected to the Redis Enterprise endpoint.
+- Once the migration is complete, ensure that application traffic gets successfully redirected to the Redis Cloud endpoint.

 - Perform the migration process during a period of low traffic to minimize the chance of data loss.